Best Mortgage Lender: Hiding In Plain Sight

 When buying or refinancing real estate, obtaining the lowest interest rate is important.
 However, there are other equally vital aspects of your home loan.
-For example, finding the best mortgage lender.Click to see today's rates (Sep 23rd, 2017)
+For example, finding the best mortgage lender.Verify your new rate (Nov 20th, 2017)

 With more than 7M mortgage loans on U.S. residential properties in 2016, the mortgage industry is a booming business with many lending institutions from which to choose.

 Oddly, however, according to the Consumer Financial Protection Bureau, nearly half of mortgage borrowers do not take the time to shop for the best mortgage lender.

 When it comes to obtaining a mortgage, one size doesn’t fit all.
 Not every lender can offer loans in every state.

 Additionally, some lenders offer programs that others don’t.
 That's why it's important to interview several lenders, and see what programs they recommend for you and why.

 Technology continues to make shopping from the sofa in your living room an easy task.
 In 2015, a Fannie Mae survey found that over two-thirds of consumers would like to get their mortgages online.